CodeGrades/codegrades.github.io/src/2020/grades/index.rst

   their grade and, where applicable and appropriate in their project, demonstrate such familiarity and understanding with working code.
-* A candidate should understand and have practiced for an "unseen code" task where they will engage with the code mentor on a paired programming activity using code unseen by the candidate.
+* A candidate should understand and have practiced for an "unseen code" task where they will engage with the code mentor in a structured paired programming activity.

 The Eight Grades
 ----------------